 Lead-Acid Battery Charging

 When a battery is to be charged, a dc charging voltage must be applied to its terminals.
-The polarity of the charging voltage must be such that it causes current to flow into the battery, in opposition to the normal direction of the discharge current.
+The polarity of the charging voltage must be such that it causes the current to flow into the battery in opposition to the normal direction of the discharge current.
 This means that the positive output terminal of the battery charger must be connected to the positive terminal of the battery, and the charger negative terminal must be connected to the battery negative terminal.
 The arrangement is shown in Figure 3.
 The battery charger normally has a voltmeter and ammeter to monitor the charging voltage and current, and a control to adjust the rate of charge.

 Figure 3.
 Lead-Acid Battery Charging Arrangement Diagram